Fish Farming in Nigeria is one of the country’s lucrative agro-businesses where income is made on a consistent basis.

 6. Get Training

-Not the kind of training you get from one-day seminars; you need to get attached to a fish farm for proper apprenticeship.
+Not the kind of training you get from one-day seminars; you need to get attached to a fish farm for a proper apprenticeship.
 For you to properly learn this trade, you need at least two months training on this.

 Remember that your investment is at stake, trial and error is not good in business except you have unlimited funds to experiment with.